haraldujc/pyladder/README.md

 6. File LINK20.DAT is not rendering correctly (out of order along y-axis).
 Status = Fixed
 7. File LINK30.DAT is not rendering correctly.
 Status = Fixed, however the ladder is too large to display, must find a scrollable plotting tool.
 8. Implement a scrollable visual plotting library.
 Status = Outstanding
 9. Implement a non-visual method call that returns only a planar/non-planar boolean.
 Can be used for batch jobs.
+10. Transition this issue log to github issues.